 The theme of blends and contrasts is further supported with two guilloche zones on the dial –one in light flame pattern and the other in sunray motif– that are separated with an applied rose gold ring that, in its own turn, supports the theme of fluted bezel and sides of the case.

 The sword-shaped hour and minute hands could be considered too massive for the timekeeper, but their open-worked design makes them look a trifle lighter, although –to my taste– they are still too stately (or even too imperial) for a ladies’ watch.

 What I am not particularly fond of here is the choice of the caliber that animates this otherwise absolutely stunning timekeeper.
 While DeWitt is proud of its own ability to make their wristwatches almost completely in-house (if memory serves well, they make their own Manufacture-grade calibers, own cases, and own dials, although the straps are offered from a third-party supplier,) they for some reason decided to save some cash and used a slightly modified version of a relatively inexpensive mass-produced mechanism that you would usually find in a $500 watch.

 According to the corporate press release, the new Twenty-8-Eight Ladies (Ref.
-T8.AU.53.003) is powered by a self-winding DWT8AU movement, which is based on nothing more impressive than the omnipresent ETA 2892 blank caliber and is equipped with their own winding rotor.
+T8.AU.53.003) is powered by a self-winding DWT8AU movement, which is based on nothing more impressive than the omnipresent ETA 2892 blank caliber and is equipped with their own oscillating weight.